 While it might seem counter-intuitive, statistical forecasts are fundamentally driven by the chosen error metric

-Generic statistical metrics (ex: MAPE, MAD, MSE, etc.) don’t have any business affinity.
+Generic statistical metrics (ex: MAPE, MAE, MSE, etc.) don’t have any business affinity.
 Simply put, these metrics put an emphasis on the percentages of error

 rather than the dollars of error